Columbia Park, Torrance, California: Phase three

-Tree dedications - urban forest
+Tree dedications – urban forest

 On April 22, 1995, a tree was planted in Columbia Park by The Friends of Madrona Marsh to commemorate the 25th anniversary of Earth Day.

 Cherry blossom trees

 During the summer of 2001, the Buddhist association Soka Gakkai International USA donated the cost of 100 Cherry blossom trees to the city of Torrance as part of Torrance's Living Tree Dedication program that began in 1993.
 The plan for the program was to plant 10 cherry trees at Columbia Park as part of a ceremony each year for ten years beginning in 2001.
-This donation in particular was part of Sōka Gakkai's campaign to plant trees in cities across the nation as a way to "create a peaceful environment" in society and better the communities they live in.
-In August 2001, ten of those cherry trees were planted at Columbia Park.
 By April 2007, seventy cherry trees had been planted in Columbia Park.
-In November of that year, Soka Gakkai International USA increased its donation from ten to thirty cherry trees per year.

 Living Tribute Trees program

-The Torrance Living Dedication Tree Program is coordinated and by the City, so that families, individuals, and groups can sponsor the planting of a new tree in the park to honor a person or commemorate an event with a living tribute Tree Dedication.
+The Torrance Living Dedication Tree Program is coordinated and by the city, so that families, individuals, and groups can sponsor the planting of a new tree in the park to honor a person or commemorate an event with a living tribute Tree Dedication.